stephjogreen/stephjogreen.github.io/README.md

-A showcase of my work at Bloc and Web related projects.
+A showcase of my work at bloc and web related experience.